-His practice includes the representation of clients in a variety of commercial and contract disputes, including matters involving breach of contract, real estate, commercial leases, insurance, business fraud, restrictive covenants, shareholder disputes, Uniform Commercial Code issues, and assorted business torts such as claims for unfair competition, breach of fiduciary duty, defamation and First Amendment violations, misappropriation of trade secrets and tortious interference with contract, fraudulent transfers and veil piercing liability.
+His representation of clients in commercial and contract disputes ranged from matters involving breach of contract, business fraud and shareholder disputes to assorted business torts such as claims for unfair competition, breach of fiduciary duty, misappropriation of trade secrets and tortious interference with contracts.

-In addition to his law practice, Jason was an adjunct professor at the University of Maryland School of Law where he taught courses in pre-trial civil litigation and appellate advocacy.
-He is admitted to practice before the U.S. Supreme Court, the U.S. District Court for the District of Maryland and the U.S. Court of Appeals for the Third, Fourth and Ninth Circuits.
+In addition to his law practice, Jason was an adjunct professor at the University of Maryland Francis King Carey School of Law where he taught courses in pre-trial civil litigation and appellate advocacy.